Content continues after advertisement

 Postoperative analgesia can be used in the hospital (nonsteroidal antiinflammatory drugs, fentanyl, morphine) as needed, and patients can be released the next day with oral analgesic medications (carprofen, deracoxib, tepoxalin, or meloxicam in dogs; meloxicam in cats) for 3 to 5 days.
 Systemic antibiotics are recommended to prevent intraocular infection.
 Reevaluation 5 to 6 days after surgery and suture removal 12 to 14 days postoperatively are recommended.

-The author wishes to thank Dr. Martin Coster and Sam Royer for providing the surgical pictures and also Dr. Pam Mouser for providing the pathology photo for this article.
+The author wishes to thank Dr. Martin Coster and Sam Royer for providing surgical images and also Dr. Pam Mouser for providing the pathology photo for this article.